 TEA has a review process for school discrimination complaints and will inform individuals of the complaint resolution options.
 The US Department of Justice Civil Rights Division and its section sites provide resources and information related to discrimination claims.
-In Texas, write the Dallas Regional Office at 1999 Bryan Suite 2600; Dallas, TX; 75201.
-A person may call 214.661.9600, fax 214.661.9587, or email OCR@ed.gov.
-The US DOE Office for Civil Rights website provides instructions and a complaint form.
+In Texas, write the Dallas Regional Office at 1999 Bryan Suite 2600; Dallas, TX; 75201, call (214) 661-9600, fax (214) 661-9587, or email OCR@ed.gov.
+The US DOE Office for Civil Rights website includes instructions and a complaint form.

 FERPA gives parents access to their children's education records, an opportunity to request record changes, and some control over the disclosure of information from the records.
 The US Department of Education Family Policy Compliance Office reviews complaints alleging violations of FERPA.

 The Texas Workforce Commission handles public school employee employment claims, including wage and salary disputes involving public schools.

-Allegations of criminal conduct involving school employees should be reported to law enforcement and school officials.
-The TEA does not conduct criminal investigations, which include matters that fall under the Texas Penal Code.
+Report allegations of criminal conduct involving school employees to law enforcement and school officials.
+TEA does not conduct criminal investigations, which include matters that fall under the Texas Penal Code.
 For example, allegations that a school employee has tampered with a government document, such as a student record, should be reported to the district attorney's office in the county or other appropriate prosecutorial authorities.

-Fraud, waste, and abuse of state resources can be reported to the State Auditor's Office Fraud Hotline.
-The State Auditor's Office website describes other types of SAO investigations.
+Report suspected fraud, waste, and abuse of state resources to the State Auditor's Office Fraud Hotline.
+The State Auditor's Office website also describes other types of SAO investigations.

 The University Interscholastic League (UIL) governs competitive sports and programs in schools.
-The UIL-TEA Side-by-Side Handbook is a resource for understanding the requirements and dispute resolution process.
+The UIL-TEA Side-by-Side Handbook describes UIL requirements and dispute resolution process.

 The Higher Education Coordinating Board (THECB) addresses matters involving post-secondary public institutions, colleges, and universities.

-Private school accreditation can be verified through the Texas Private School Accreditation Commission (TEPSAC).
+You can verify private school accreditation through the Texas Private School Accreditation Commission (TEPSAC).